quasoft/backgammonjs/README.md

-Note: The game is still work in progress and not playable/installable.
+Note: The game is still work in progress and not playable/installable yet.

 # backgammonjs
 `backgammonjs` is an extensible multiplayer backgammon game written in JavaScript.